Digital or Litho

 So, before you dive in and start having all your stationery produced digitally, you will need to decide how important you consider keeping the colour consistent for your corporate image.

 The amount of stationery you require will also have a bearing on which method to choose.
 If you are routinely ordering low-quantity stationery, then digital might be the way forward as this should save you money.
 Larger runs, say upwards of 1,000 letterheads, compliment slips etc. would be more cost effective to produce lithographically.

 Digital-only suppliers will probably tell you that this is the best method, whereas litho-only suppliers will often tell you the opposite.
-Companies, such as ourselves, who utilise both technologies will hopefully give you the advice that’s best for your particular situation.
+Companies who utilise both technologies will hopefully give you the advice that’s best for your particular situation.